Kristen Suokko, Executive Director

 Adrianna Vargo, Director of Grower Services

-Having children underscored the importance of producing fresh, wholesome food, and vegetable production became her primary mission.
-In 2010 the family moved to Maple Hill to work for the Local Food Hub’s certified organic educational farm, to manage the farm and support the then community-based learning center.
+Having children underscored the importance of producing fresh, wholesome food, and thus supporting vegetable production became Adrianna’s primary mission.
+In 2010, the family moved to Maple Hill Farm, formerly the Local Food Hub’s certified organic educational farm, to manage the farm and support the then community-based learning center.
 While she appreciates living a life close to the land and influenced by the changing seasons, she also loves the constant challenges farming provides and the broad knowledge and skill-base needed to be a successful farmer.
 Adrianna works directly with Local Food Hub’s producers to provide training and technical assistance.

 Lisa Reeder, Value Chain Coordinator